Outstanding: Andy Cole version

 In 1999, footballer Andy Cole signed to WEA/Warner Music and released his version of "Outstanding" with added rap verses.
 Cole's version reached number 68 on the UK Singles Chart.

 In popular culture

 In late 2024, a highlight reel of Kevin Garnett playing for the Brooklyn Nets during the 2013–14 NBA season set to this song surfaced online.
-The combination of Garnett's highlights and this song has been used on social media to describe anything or anyone (particularly athletes) that is past their prime.
+The combination of Garnett's highlights and this song has been used on social media to describe anything or anyone (particularly basketball athletes) that is past their prime.